Fatal Events Since 1994 for AirTran

 8 June 1995; ValuJet Airlines DC9-31; Atlanta, GA:

 After aborting the takeoff, the crew evacuated the airplane.
-The aircraft was destroyed by the subsequent fire.

 The NTSB determined that the uncontained engine failure occurred due to a crack in a compressor disk that was detectable.